The Handmaiden: Critical response

-The Handmaiden received critical acclaim.
-On Rotten Tomatoes, the film has an approval rating of 96%, based on 225 reviews, and an average score of 8.3/10.
+The Handmaiden received critical acclaim and was featured on numerous critics' top ten lists.
+On Rotten Tomatoes, the film has an approval rating of 96%, based on 226 reviews, and an average score of 8.5/10.
 The site's critical consensus reads, "The Handmaiden uses a Victorian crime novel as the loose inspiration for another visually sumptuous and absorbingly idiosyncratic outing from director Park Chan-wook."
 On Metacritic, the film holds a weighted average score of 85 out of 100, based on 40 reviews, indicating "universal acclaim".
 The Economist described the film as a masterpiece.
 Benjamin Lee of The Guardian ranked it four out of five stars and described it as "a hugely entertaining thriller".

 The film's numerous sexually explicit scenes between the two main female characters were criticized by Laura Miller at Slate, who described the scenes as "disappointingly boilerplate" and featuring "visual clichés of pornographic lesbianism, [the actresses'] bodies offered up for the camera's delectation."
 The New Yorkers Jia Tolentino said that "the women know what they look like, it seems—they are consciously performing for each other—and Park is deft at extracting the particular sense of silly freedom that can be found in enacting a sexual cliché."
+Sarah Waters, author of the novel Fingersmith on which The Handmaiden is based, considered the film faithful to the book.
+Commenting on the film's depiction of sex she argued it turned "it into a spectacle" but believed it was faithful to the novel's portrayal of women appropriating a traditionally male pornographic framework to explore female desire.